dekoza/mtgpl/docs/_sources/IKO.rst.txt

    +1: Create a 3/3 green Beast creature token.
 Put your choice of a vigilance counter, a reach counter, or a trample counter on it.

-   −2: When you cast your next creature spell this turn, search your library for a creature card with lesser converted mana cost, put it onto the battlefield, then shuffle your library.
+   −2: When you cast your next creature spell this turn, search your library for a creature card with lesser mana value, put it onto the battlefield, then shuffle.

 :mtgtip:`Wilt<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/5/55987bab-c24f-4261-b97e-f0ad4474b0a0.jpg?1591227929|https://scryfall.com/card/iko/176/wilt?utm_source=api>`